South Pacific tropical cyclone: Basin history

-Tropical cyclones have occurred over the southern Pacific Ocean for thousands of years, with Polynesians and other ancient mariners having some knowledge of them.
+Tropical cyclones have occurred over the southern Pacific Ocean since prehistoric times, with Polynesians and other ancient mariners having some knowledge of them.
 These mariners were keen observers of nature with their knowledge of these systems, reflected by traditional myths and legends.
-When Europeans started to settle and colonise the South Pacific, they realised that the region was not free of hurricanes were the first to publish accounts about the systems.
+When Europeans started to settle and colonise the South Pacific, they realised that the region was not free of hurricanes and were the first to publish accounts about the systems.
 During 1853, Thomas Dobson subsequently became the first person to collect information about these systems, in order to attempt to understand and explain the characteristics of 24 tropical cyclones.
 However, these descriptions were vague and of little value, because he only had a small amount of data and no synoptic weather charts.

 Over the next 40 years various reports, journals and logbooks on the storms were published, before E. Knipping consolidated some of these reports and extended Dobson's list out to 120 tropical cyclones during 1893.
 During the 1920s Stephen Sargent Visher did some research into tropical cyclones in the Pacific and visited several island nations, including Fiji, Japan and the Philippines, to obtain information on potential systems.
 He also consulted various journals and reports as well as Dobson's and Knipping's work, before he authored a number of papers on tropical cyclones in the Pacific.
 These papers contained information about 259 tropical storms in the South Pacific between 160°E and 140°W, two of which occurred during 1789 and 1819, while the rest occurred between 1830 and 1923.
 Visher also tried to estimate how many systems were occurring on an annual basis in each area, but overcompensated for his incomplete records and came up with a figure of 12 severe tropical cyclones per year.